Walking Home For Christmas

 Don’t forget to send in any cash as soon as you can so we can add this to your WHFC page so your friends can see your good work and nudge you up the leaderboard too.
 Whilst we try to encourage all donations to be made online via an individual or team's profile page, we realise this isn't possible for everybody.
 So there’s a form available for people to download and print in order to send in cash donations...
 Don’t worry it’s all very straightforward.

 - Offline donations will show on your page within 5 days of receipt.
+Please note the office will be closed over Christmas, therefore any offline donations will be added to your page at the start of January.

 - Please do not send cash through the post.